theshorttamperedclavier/theshorttamperedclavier.github.io/_drafts/2017-09-23-thoughts-classical-music.md

 precisely stated as HCM tending to be "modal music", with a really large number of non-Western modes, while WCM is "tonal music", as outlined [here][12].
-(In fact, beyond just modes, HCM associates emotions, times of the day, seasons, etc. with the *rāga*s too, whereas WCM doesn't associate emotions, etc. with scales.)
+(In fact, beyond just modes, HCM associates emotions, times of the day, seasons, etc. with the *rāga*s too, whereas WCM scales only differ in their acoustic properties on different instruments.)
 But as we said, the topic of where the freedom and creativity lies in the two bodies of music, and how the music is built up, definitely deserves more study.